jDataView/jDataView/README.md

 -----------------
 * new **jDataView**(buffer, offset, length, littleEndian=false)
     * buffer can be either a String, an ArrayBuffer, or a Node.js Buffer
-    * littleEndian is a default value for the view
+    * littleEndian = false (Big Endian mode) is a default value for the view

 Specification API
 -------------------------